fengxia41103/myblog/content/thoughts/ai.md

     looking_good = False;
 </pre>

-Here, computer identifies two variables representing two completely different dimensions.
+Here, computer identifies two variables representing two completly different dimensions.
 This is just my simplified view of the world when looking at the empror.
 If you mixed the two in your head, wow, it's a Dao, a Zen, a culture, a you-can-only-feel-it abstract, and